 We need to consider both the fitness of our body and that of our mind when searching and planning the steps that can lead us to the achievement of our personal and professional goals.

-Dr. Chong Chen’s book provides the guidance regarding your first science-based steps toward both physical and mental fitness.
-Read “Fitness Powered Brains” and discover what as little as a 4 minute walk can do for your physical and psychological well-being.
+Dr. Chong Chen’s book provides guidance regarding your first science-based steps toward both physical and mental fitness.
+Read “Fitness Powered Brains” and discover what as little as a 4-minute walk can do for your physical and psychological well-being.

 The Kindle version of “Fitness Powered Brains” is available starting June 27, and you can order it here.